-- The 50/70 MHz contest will begin on the third Saturday of June. - The 145 MHz contest will start on the first Saturday of September. - The UHF/Microwave contest will start on the first Saturday of October.
+- The 50/70 MHz contest will begin on the third Saturday of June. - The 145 MHz contest will start on the first Saturday of September. - The UHF/Microwaves contest will start on the first Saturday of October. - The contest will commence at 1400 hours UTC on the Saturday and end at 1400 hours UTC on the Sunday.